 How exactly does a robot change a tire?
 What role does your staff play in it?
 You can see a video of how it works below or by clicking here, but there’s some important information to know about the system that didn’t make the video.

 First, you might be wondering about how these robots get to a shop.
 Darolfi says assembly and set-up take place at RoboTire’s HQ to ensure the robots work and the system is programmed correctly.
 Then, the system is broken up into sections and shipped to the shop.

 The shop has to meet certain power and air requirements to install it, but once it arrives, the robots are bolted into the floor, and set-up with the RoboTire team begins.

 “It takes roughly two to three days for us to come in, get everything set up and get the robots activated,” Darolfi adds.
 “A few days after that, we train the employees…Roughly, it takes about a week for us to get the shop set up from start to finish.”

 RoboTire developed its own training program, called “RoboTech” to train technicians.
 The curriculum delves into an overview of robotics, the function of each component of the system and how they work together.

 “They walk away knowing more about robots than how to change tires,” Wilson says.
 “This makes it a really attractive entry-level position.
-With schools not investing in auto tech, you go to an operator that has this, and they’re willing to invest in your future, that’s a game changer.”
+With schools not investing in auto tech, you go to an operator that has this.
+[That shows] they’re willing to invest in your future, and that’s a game changer.”